NobodysLackey/Tic-Tac-Toe/README.md

 ### ***Description***

 ##### A simple tic-tac-toe game built with VanillaJS with conditions for win/lose/draw.
-This project was built over the course of two days.
+This project was built over the course of two days as a project for the General Assembly Software Engineering Immersive.
 ***

 ### ***Technologies Used***